Table of contents

 This enables a pull system where new work is only ‘pulled’ in when there is enough capacity to handle it.
 WIP limits are represented as numbers on Kanban board statuses (columns) as in this example below:

 The Kanban board enables you to observe how work moves from one column to the next.
-Focusing on the flow of tasks through the columns on the board highlights any potential bottlenecks and allows managers to focus on smoothing interruptions in the normal flow and seeing where more resources may be needed, for example.
+Focusing on the flow of tasks through the columns on the board highlights any potential bottlenecks.
+It allows managers to focus on smoothing interruptions in the normal flow and seeing where more resources may be needed, for example.

 Define, publish, and share your processes and policies.
-That way, everyone on the team understands how work is done and what your goals are.
+That way, everyone on the team understands how work is done and your goals.
 This helps ensure everyone is moving in the same direction when suggesting improvements.

 Doing this should also help to keep team discussions more dispassionate and objective, preventing emotion and subjective views from influencing the decision process.

 The Kanban method encourages small continuous, incremental, and evolutionary changes.
 Knowing which changes are needed depends on establishing reliable feedback loops.

 In Kanban, feedback is gathered at different stages of a project.
 This can be during meetings or at delivery, operational, and risk reviews.
 Exactly where to collect input and how frequently is usually defined by the nature of the project and what is likely to work best for your team.

-We know that collaborative improvement and evolution is an important concepts for Kanban now.
+We know that collaborative improvement and evolution are essential concepts for Kanban.
 In his book, David Anderson discusses how important it is for teams to have shared knowledge and understanding of problems.
 He recommends adopting a scientific model of experimentation, analysis, and improvement.